Courses Eligible for Transfer Credit

 - Work done prior to admission in an isolated term, semester or quarter at another college, unless the college from which you are transferring has granted credit for that work

 - Credit gained by accelerating in an academic year at another college

-- College Level Placement Exam (CLEP), Advanced Placement Exam (AP) results, or any credit earned by examination, even when credited to your degree by the college or university from which you wish to transfer
+- College Level Placement Exam (CLEP), Advanced Placement Exam (AP/IB) results, or any credit earned by examination, even when credited to your degree by the college or university from which you wish to transfer

 - Summer school courses, except for those at your current college/university or courses at Harvard Summer School